damianobaldan/damianobaldan/README.md

 - 👋 Hi, I’m @damianobaldan
-- 👀 I’m interested in freshwater ecology
+- 👀 I’m interested in freshwater and marine ecology
 - 🌱 I’m currently learning network-based analyses for ecological data
-- 💞️ I’m looking to collaborate on hydrological, hydraulic, species distribution models; stream ecology, riverscape fragmentation.
+- 💞️ I’m looking to collaborate on species distribution models, stream ecology, riverscape fragmentation.
 - 📫 find me on Reaserch Gate and on Google Sholar!

 <!---